shc558/wwyfcs/README.md

-# What Would Your Favorite Character Say?
+## What Would Your Favorite Character Say?
 WWYFCS is a deep learning based chatbot that impersonates Game of Thrones characters.
 Trained on the script of the beloved TV series, the chatbot is able to speak from the perspective of any character of your liking (technically).

+To try out the beta version of [Jon Snow bot].

-## How was it built?
+### How was it built?
-WWYFCS was built on DialoGPT [citation], a GPT-2 based model pre-trained on millions of Reddit discussion threads.
-During the construction of the training dataset, I tagged each line with the respective speaker's name, so that the trained model can be prompted to generate character-specific responses.
+WWYFCS was built on Microsoft's [DialoGPT](https://github.com/microsoft/DialoGPT), a GPT-2 based model pre-trained on 147M of Reddit discussion threads.
+During the construction of the training dataset, I tagged each line with respective speaker's name, so that the trained model can be prompted to generate character-specific responses.

-## Installation
+### Installation

-### Requirements
+#### Requirements
 This repository assumes the use of Python 3.8.
 GPU is recommended for model training.

 ```